 Virtual Instruments Inc. today upgraded its SAN monitoring products with a new SAN Performance Probe and updated VirtualWisdom software.
-Both products can
+Both products can provide visibility in a Fibre Channel (FC) SAN and help administrators analyze and troubleshoot performance problems.

 The SAN Performance Probe, which replaces the SanInsight Probe FCX, is an out-of-band 2U monitoring appliance that gets real-time data from Fibre Channel (FC) headers.
 The new device has 205 metrics, compared to 108 in the previous version.
 Administrators can use these metrics to gain a granular view of how the I/O traffic is moving in a FC SAN.
 The probe now also supports 8 Gbps FC compared to the previous version that supported 4 Gbps.
 Virtual Instruments executives said they plan support for 16 Gbps FC and Fibre Channel over Ethernet (FCoE) in future versions.